-For each asset (tested individually), each separate CGU and the OCTG CGU, to estimate the recoverable amount as per the applicable financial reporting framework, the directors prepare a value-in-use analysis.
-The key inputs, specific to the Group, comprise future cash flows, growth rates and discount rates.
+In estimating the recoverable amount, as per the applicable financial reporting framework, the directors prepare a value-in-use analysis.
+The key inputs, specific to the Company, comprise future cash flows, growth rates and discount rates.
 Those inputs are subject to inherent estimation uncertainty and therefore, significant judgement.